ods94065/challenge-six/README.md

 1. It allows the attributes used by the elements to be checked at compile time.
-2. It means that what actually gets compiled is efficient printing code substituted for the HTML elements at compile time.
-In other words, using the HTML generator macros incurs no runtime overhead.
+2. It transforms at compile time into efficient printing code substituted for the HTML generator calls.
+Using the HTML generator macros incurs no runtime overhead.
-3. It embeds quite naturally into the existing tree structure of Lisp code and syntax, and even provides additional terseness over HTML templates when used in a markup-heavy situation (which is certainly the case in this example).
+3. It provides additional terseness over HTML templates when used in a markup-heavy situation (which is certainly the case in this example).
+4. It embeds quite naturally into the existing tree structure of Lisp code and syntax.

+The last point is important.
+It means that YACLML is effectively extending Lisp's syntax with constructs that apply specifically to the web programming domain.

 Using HTML generators, however, is an approach that only makes sense in certain projects.
 Larger web development projects are probably